pottekkat/personal-website/content/now.md

 Here's what I'm doing now.

-## Traveling to Singapore

-I will be in Singapore from 9th to 17th February.
-The plan is to stay faithful to my ability to work from anywhere.

-I originally planned the trip to speak at a conference, but it got postponed, and I always book the cheapest, non-refundable tickets.
-So Singapore, here I come!

-I plan to travel around, meet people, and try many different foods.
-Working from a new city for a while will be a nice change of pace and could help improve my work.

 ## Traveling to Bahrain

 I'm fulfilling my lifelong dream of watching a Formula 1 race live.
 I will be in Bahrain on the race weekend (2nd to 6th March).